ovnisoftware/Historical-Volatility-Calculator/README.md

 or you can use another program I wrote called the Yahoo Finance Quote Downloader that is also on Github.

+This was built with Visual Studio 2013, I included all the files in the solution folder.
 This program targets .NET 4.5 so it will not work on XP, but will work on Vista, Windows 7 and Windows 8.